seanpm2001/TempleOSNotes/Interest/ChangingFpsCap.md

 ```
 Change the `3`'s to a `6` to change the cap to 60fps.
 Yes you can change it to higher (or lower) but you're unlikely to receive too much benefit past that.

-You will need to recompile the kernel and reboot to experience the change.
+You will need to reboot to experience the change.
 To confirm it's working, at the top there's a counter for FPS.
 Upon rebooting, it should stay basically on 60.